 2.18 Figure 2-1 sets out the breakdown of carbon emissions by source.
-This shows that approximately half (51%) of our emissions for 2021/22 were due to homeworking (compared to 67% from the previous year), followed by 30% from the heating and power for offices, and 9% from ICT/other purchases/operations.
-Employee commuting accounted for 5% of emissions; this was higher than the baseline year (for 2020/21), but still low given high levels of homeworking and COVID-19 restrictions.
-We expect that this breakdown will change in future years as new working arrangements become established, with the expectation of more commuting and business travel.
+This shows that approximately a third (33%) of our emissions for 2022/23 were due to homeworking (compared to approximately half from the previous year).
+Heating and power for offices accounted for 29%.
+Business travel and employee commuting together accounted for over a quarter of emissions (compared to 8% the previous year).
+We expect that this breakdown may remain broadly similar in future years, although business travel may increase in relative terms, dependent on client expectations.